-This year's event will feature Native American Drumming by Black Bull Moose and Medicine Horse Singers, Traditional Aztec Dancing by the Salinas Family from Mexico city, and Native Nations Dance Theater.
+This year's event will feature Native American Drumming by Youngblood Singers and Medicine Horse Singers, Traditional Aztec Dancing by the Salinas Family from Mexico city, Hoop Dance Champion Katrina Fisher and Native Nations Dance Theater.

 Vendors will offer a wide array of products like Sweetgrass, T-shirts, Handcrafted Zuni and Navajo silver jewelry, Wampum jewelry, Beadwork, Kachina Dolls, Pottery, Leathergoods and so much more!
-We will also offer cultural lifeways demonstrations like Lenape Cooking, Flute making, and Basketry.
-You can also try your hand at tomahawk throwing!
+We will also offer cultural lifeways demonstrations like Lenape Cooking, Flute making, Primitive Fire making, Basketry.
+You can also try your hand at tomahawk and atlatl throwing!